There’s a Tiffany in Every Dysfunctional Family

 When Tiffany’s friends had written messages in her ninth-grade yearbook with one drawing an unfurled marijuana leaf, suggesting they meet up to get high that summer in addition to the two times she ran away from home, their parents would react by sending her off to Élan — a private, coeducational, residential behavior modification boarding school for wayward teens located, as one former student resident coined it, “in the middle of NoWhere, Maine,” about a fifteen hour drive from the family home in North Carolina.

 In 2017, Sedaris commented on NPR’s Fresh Air that their mother had learned about Élan from watching The Phil Donahue Show, which, right there, should’ve served as a warning.
 He’d also validated Tiffany’s traumatic experience when he confirmed in his interview with Terry Gross that the boarding school was a real “horror factory,” the perfect descriptor.
 It also seemed like the perfect location for Jason Voorhees of Friday the 13th fame to squat and stalk the troubled teens of Élan from behind the densely-veiled forest.
-The only amenity missing was the Lake.
+The only amenity missing was the ominous lake.

 On October 21, 2013, five months after she took her life, a person claiming to be David Sedaris’ ex, circa. mid-eighties, would post in The Data Lounge the following comment concerning Tiffany, which might explain the subsequent years of raw anger and rumination.
 If this statement was true, and she was tricked into going to Élan, perhaps to make her more compliant during that god-awful, long car ride, then it would appear to be an intentional act of betrayal by their parents: